Displaying and Operating the Timeline Palette

 Timeline Settings

-Click the menu button at the top right to display settings for operations on the timeline.
+Click the menu button in the upper-right corner to display settings related to operations on the timeline.

 Common

-If checked, the parameters and values on the timeline palette will not change while the scene is playing.
-For details, see “Lightweight playback function“.
+If this is selected, the parameters and values on the timeline palette will not change while the scene is playing.

 ON